Help & FAQs

 In todays world we are connecting more devices than ever to home broadband.
 The first thing to check if you’re finding slow NBN performance is how many devices are connected to your home Wifi.
 Computers, phones, tablets and TVs will often connect to Wifi.
-If you are using multiple devices at the same time it is recommended to upgrade from basic speed to one of the XL Speedboost NBN plans.
+If you are using multiple devices at the same time it is recommended to upgrade from basic speed to an XL Speedboost NBN plan.

 Check your computer software.

 More and more systems are now permanently connected to the internet.
 This allows software and systems to run updates, even when you’re not using your device.
 This can include large Windows updates.
 During the time that these updates take place it is possible for a computer to consume the majority of your NBN bandwidth.
 This can lead to slow performance and bad VOIP call quality.
 It’s recommended to manage your software updates and you can use Windows settings to ensure you are prompted before any Windows updates take place.
 Another thing to look out for is torrent software that can be used for downloading large files and movies.
 Always check with every member of the household if they have torrent software running on their device.
 Again this can often run in the background.
 Please note that Tangerine does not support the download or distribution of copyrighted material and this is illegal in Australia.
 It’s recommended to ensure that this type of usage does not take place and to make use of a legal streaming service like Netflix or YouTube.

 Dropbox, One Drive and other offsite storage systems.